ONSdigital/csvcubed/external-docs/docs/quick-start/designing-csv.md

 Note that we have included multiple measures in this dataset as `Final Rank`, `Final Points` and `People on Stage` have been recorded for each contestant.

-You can download the full CSV [here](https://raw.githubusercontent.com/GSS-Cogs/csvcubed-demo/main/sweden_at_eurovision_no_missing.csv).
+You can download the full CSV [here](https://raw.githubusercontent.com/GSS-Cogs/csvcubed-demo/v1.0/sweden_at_eurovision_no_missing.csv).

-## A transcribed audio screencast convering the contents of this page

-<iframe src="https://share.descript.com/embed/SJiVPSziEkw" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 ## Next

 The next step is to [build a CSV-W](./build.md).

+## Optional: further reading

+The other way to configure a CSV-W cube is using the [explicit configuration approach](../guides/configuration/qube-config.md) - you write a JSON configuration file which tells csvcubed exactly how to interpret your data.